Preventative Steps Against Termites

 1. Reduce moisture.

-Subterranean termites are drawn to moisture.
+Subterranean termites in Tennessee are drawn to moisture.
 Worker termites need a lot of moisture to survive because they have thin skin.
 Dampness also increases the likelihood that there will be rotting wood and subterranean termites eat rotting wood.
 Here are some of the many ways you can correct termite-attracting moisture issues in your yard

 - Fix leaking spigots and hoses.